Canberra Croatia FC: NPL era

+In 2024 Canberra Croatia went back-to-back and won the ACT NPL Mens Grand final.

+In 2025, they competed in the inaugural Australian Championship, after becoming ACT Premiers in the regular season.
+On 19 October, in their first home game of the competition, they came from behind twice to beat tournament heavyweights Preston Lions 3-2.

 Club identity

 Colours and badge

 The club colours are red, white and blue reflecting the club's Croatian heritage.
 The badge depicts the flagpole of Parliament House, a symbol of Canberra, over red and white check reflecting the Coat of arms of Croatia.

 Club name changes

 The club was founded in 1958 as Croatia Soccer Club by local Croatian Australians, later being renamed HOPE, Croatia Deakin, Canberra Croatia, Canberra Metro, Canberra Deakin, Canberra FC before returning to the name Canberra Croatia after the abolition of the National Club Identity Policy allowing teams to return to ethnic names.

 Home ground and facilities

 Deakin Stadium (formerly Deakin Football Centre) is the home stadium of Canberra Croatia.
 It is owned by Croatia Deakin Football Club, who also own Canberra Croatia.
 The suburban ground went through a major reconstruction between 2005 and 2008 and was officially re-opened in 2008.
 The ground's official capacity is 1,500 but its record attendance is 2,782 (2016 NPL Grand Final between Canberra Croatia and Canberra Olympic).